NotEnough1130/Smart-API-for-Train-Company/README.md

 ```
 3. Set Up Environment Variables:
 - Create a .env file in the root directory.
-- Add your Google API key for the Gemini API:
+- Add your Google API key for the Gemini API at '.env' file:
 ```
 GEMINI_API_KEY=your_gemini_api_key
 ```